-- (1) Pro forma balance sheet data reflects the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 29,794,359 shares of common stock upon completion of this offering. - (2) The pro forma as adjusted column gives further effect to the issuance and sale of 9,000,000 shares of common stock in this offering at an assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) The pro forma as adjusted information is illustrative only, and we will depend on the actual initial public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase or decrease in the assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and stockholders' equity by \$8.4 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We may also increase or decrease the number of shares we are offering.
-Each increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease, as applicable, the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and stockholders' equity by \$15.8 million, assuming no change in the assumed initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus. - (4) We define working capital as current assets less current liabilities.
+- (1) Pro forma balance sheet data reflects the automatic conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 29,794,359 shares of common stock upon completion of this offering. - (2) The pro forma as adjusted column gives further effect to the issuance and sale of 9,000,000 shares of common stock in this offering at the initial public offering price of \$18.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) We define working capital as current assets less current liabilities.
 See our consolidated financial statements and related notes appearing elsewhere in this prospectus for details regarding our current assets and current liabilities.